reymon359/book-sentences/the-pragmatic-programmer/README.md

 Stay awake and aware for increased scope, decreased time scales, additional features, new environments—anything that wasn’t in the original understanding.

+Trying to get things done "whenever there’s a free moment" means _they will never happen_.

+Continuous improvement can only happen when you take the time to look around, figure out what’s working and not, and then make changes.

+Schedule It to Make It Happen.

+Great project teams have a distinct personality.
+People look forward to meetings with them, because they know that they’ll see a well-prepared performance that makes everyone feel good.
+The documentation they produce is crisp, accurate, and consistent.
+The team speaks with one voice.

+Good developers tend to be passionate about their work.

+Good communication is key to avoiding these problems.
+And by “good” we mean _instant_ and _frictionless_... ...Frictionless means it’s easy and low-ceremony to ask questions, share your progress, your problems, your insights and learnings, and to stay aware of what your teammates are doing.

+With a tracer bullet approach, you can implement very small bits of functionality very quickly, and get immediate feedback on how well your team communicates and delivers.
+That creates an environment where you can make changes and tune your team and process quickly and easily.

+Build teams so you can build code end-to-end, incrementally and iteratively.

+Automation is an essential component of every project team.
+Make sure the team has skills at _tool building_ to construct and deploy the tools that automate the project development and production deployment.

+### Topic 50 Coconuts Don’t Cut It

+Do What Works, Not What’s Fashionable.

+How do you know “what works”?... ...Try it... ...Keep the good bits that seem to work well, and discard anything else as waste or overhead.

+The purpose of a software development methodology is to help people work together.

+You want to take the best pieces from any particular methodology and adapt them for use.
+No one size fits all, and current methods are far from complete, so you’ll need to look at more than just one popular method.

+The goal... ...isn’t to “do Scrum,” “do agile,” “do Lean,”... ...The goal is to be in a position to deliver working software that gives the users some new capability _at a moment’s notice_.

+Overly investing in any particular methodology can leave you blind to alternatives.
+You get used to it... ...and now you can’t adapt quickly anymore.